Top 5 hikes in Perth and the South West of Western Australia

 Western Australia is vast and our landscapes are varied, from red rock gorges to limestone coastal cliffs and tall timber forests; there is a day walk or multi-day hike to suit every interest and experience level.
 Our top hikes are unashamedly biased towards the trails in WA’s South-West where our journey began, but highlights from across WA are included.

 Top Hikes in Perth and the South-West of Western Australia

 Offering a myriad of landscapes and almost as many walking trails, Western Australia’s South West corner is ideal for exploring on foot.
-Whether you’re keen to do the 1000-km-long Bibbulmun Track, discover the Margaret River Region’s Cape to Cape Track, or do a shorter bushwalk close to Perth, WA has the perfect hiking trail for you.
+Whether you’re keen to do the 1000-km-long Bibbulmun Track, discover Margaret River’s Cape to Cape Track, or do a shorter bushwalk close to Perth, WA has the perfect hiking trail for you.
 So, pack your supplies, lace up your boots, and take a hike!

 - Bald Head Walk Trail - Located just off the Bibbulmun Track in the Torndirrup National Park near Albany, this 12.5-km (five to seven-hour) return traverse on the Flinders Peninsula is for experienced bush walkers looking for a challenge!
 Hikers who take up the challenge will be rewarded with breath-taking views of King George Sound and the Southern Ocean.
 Featuring sections of boardwalk, packed limestone paths and hard granite sections, the Bald Head Walk Trail is steep and difficult in areas, so a high level of fitness is required.